accordproject/techdocs/docs/logic-complex-type.md

 ## Classes

-You can declare classes in the Composer Modeling Language (concepts, transactions, events, participants or assets) by importing them from a CTO file or directly within your Ergo program:
+You can declare classes in the Concerto Modeling Language (concepts, transactions, events, participants or assets) by importing them from a CTO file or directly within your Ergo program:

 ```ergo
    define concept Seminar {